 The Shy Performer

 Despite her bold aesthetic, Grimes describes herself as fundamentally shy, seeing herself "more as a producer and engineer" than a performer.
-This tension between wanting to share her visions and finding performance stressful led directly to the WarNymph project—a digital avatar that could face the public while she retreated.
+This tension between wanting to share visions and finding performance stressful led directly to the WarNymph project: a digital avatar that could face the public while she retreated.

 The Reframing Master

-Perhaps no trait is more Seven than Grimes' ability to transform darkness into adventure.
-Miss Anthropocene (2020) tackles climate change, opioid epidemics, and personal loss—but frames it all through the lens of an "anthropomorphic goddess of climate change" inspired by Roman mythology.
+Perhaps no trait is more Seven than her ability to transform darkness into adventure.
+Miss Anthropocene (2020) tackles climate change, opioid epidemics, and personal loss, but frames it all through an "anthropomorphic goddess of climate change" inspired by Roman mythology.
 Even existential doom becomes a creative playground.

 Major Accomplishments: Building Alternate Realities